tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 - a load balancer (to make this deployment future proof and also provide features like HTTPS or Web Application Firewall security features)
 If you want to see a high-level architectural diagram of what you will achieve once you follow this guide, [click here](images/Metabase-AWS-H2.png)

-This architecture is the simplest one you can deploy but it is only prepared to test Metabase.
-Don't worry, this guide gives you all the information to configure this same architecture into something prepared for production workloads if you want to.

 If you would like a reliable, scalable and fully managed Metabase, please consider [Metabase Cloud](https://www.metabase.com/start/hosted/).